 The use of a specific SmartLink to run the SmartLink task commander shall not be accepted.
 The SMS shall accept many SmartLinks to be installed thus providing a redundant SmartLink for all SmartLink task commander tasks.

-It shall be possible to associate a relay or group of relays to an event from any controller using a global gateway or KT-NCC.
-These event parameters allow activating, de-activating or temporarily activating individual or groups of relays from any controller within a global gateway or KT-NCC based off any IO or other controller generated event within the gateway.
+It shall be possible to associate a relay or group of relays to an event from any controller using a Global Gateway or KT-NCC.
+These event parameters allow activating, de-activating or temporarily activating individual or groups of relays from any controller within a Global Gateway or KT-NCC based off any IO or other controller generated event within the gateway.

 The SMS shall allow for the creation of unlimited instructions.
 These instructions shall be attributed to one or more events that will be used in documenting the event and guide the operator on duty in performing tasks.
 It shall be possible to edit the instructions in two different languages